DOT rolls back redundant regulations for truck drivers

 • Ditch the physical ELD manual: You no longer need to keep a paper copy of your electronic logging device user manual inside your vehicle, though you must still know how to operate the device and present your records during roadside inspections.

-The Federal Motor Carrier Safety Administration (FMCSA) on Monday announced a pair of regulatory rollbacks aimed at cutting red tape for commercial truck and bus drivers, eliminating decades-old requirements deemed redundant in the digital age.
+The Federal Motor Carrier Safety Administration (FMCSA) on Monday announced a trio of regulatory rollbacks aimed at cutting red tape for commercial drivers, eliminating decades-old requirements made redundant in the digital age.

 The agency said manual reporting is no longer necessary, and removing the requirement will lower the administrative burden on drivers without compromising highway safety.